hackingmaterials/automatminer/README.md

 ### How do I cite automatminer?
 We are in the process of writing a paper for automatminer.
 In the meantime, please use the citation given in the matminer repo.

+## Contributing
+See area of the code which can be improved?
+Have an idea for a new feature?
+We welcome new code contributions -- even if you are relatively new to our software.

+##### How do I get involved?

+* Help us improve the documentation - tell us where you got ‘stuck’ and improve the install process for everyone.
+* Found a bug in the code?
+Raise a Github issue, or submit a pull request (according to our contribution guidelines) to fix it!
+* Have an idea for a new feature? **Contribute code!** Please see our contribution guidelines and make a pull request!
+* Please submit questions, issues / bug reports, and all other communication through the Matminer Google Groups.

+The list of contributors to FireWorks can be found here.